top of page

 Finding Inspiration in Every Turn

-I am Andy Beaumont and I an engineer with over 40 years experience in the automotive industry.
+I am Andy Beaumont, an engineer with over 40 years experience in the automotive industry.
 In 1983, I graduated from New College, University of Oxford, with a BA in Engineering Science.
 After graduation, I joined Ricardo Consulting Engineers based in their headquarters in Shoreham-by-Sea as a controls and electronics engineer.
-In 2000, I was sent on an international secondment to the Detroit Technical Centre to create a new Controls and Electronics Department and in 2005 moved to Prague to do a similar job there, ending up as an executive director (Jednatel).
+In 2000, I was sent on an international secondment to the Detroit Technical Centre to create a new Controls and Electronics Department and in 2005 moved to Prague to do a similar job there, ending up as an Executive Director (Jednatel).
 In 2024, I was recalled as a Jednatel and am now an independent engineering consultant with a goal to pass on my experience on to the next generation of engineers.

 ajb.jpg